Establishing an Effective Network Security Posture Requires the Unification of Access Control, Risk Mitigation & Endpoint Remediation Capabilities

 - …the list goes on…

-Ultimately, anything less than complete network security coverage enforced through a NAC system that brings together these essential capabilities isn’t “network security” – it’s holding on to a hope and a prayer.
+Ultimately, an effective network security posture must be established through a NAC system that brings together these essential capabilities.
+Otherwise, you’re holding on to a hope and a prayer.
 Rely on standalone authentication tools at your own peril – we’ll just have to say we told you so.